Skip to content

-Why you should not go live with AI blindly
+Why should you not go live with AI blindly?

 Most IT managers are positive about AI automation, but rightfully have concerns about rollout.
 What if the AI misclassifies a ticket?
 What if an automated response is wrong?
 Those concerns disappear with shadow mode.